• Skip to primary navigation

 Italian Meatballs

-Super soft, juicy and oh so tasty Italian meatballs without the faff.
+Super soft, juicy and oh-so-tasty traditional homemade Italian meatballs without the faff.
 If this sounds good to you, you've landed in the right place.
 Made with milk-soaked sandwich bread to get them nice and tender and generously seasoned with herbs and Parmesan so that they are practically bursting with flavour.
-Made with just 10 core everyday ingredients in less than 40 minutes and pan-fried, baked or air fried to perfection.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!